-Function Displays active parked calls, by default in the order in which they were parked.
+Component Function Parked Calls pane Displays active parked calls, by default in the order in which they were parked.
 Parked call information includes the park extension used, the identities of both the caller and the DN that parked the call, and how long the call has been parked.
-Displays calls completed in the current session, by default listed in reverse chronological order.
+Call History pane Displays calls completed in the current session, by default listed in reverse chronological order.
 You can change the order in which completed calls are listed.
 This pane is not displayed by default; use View > Show Call History to display it.
-Displays the synchronized directory, directory groups and search results.
+Directory pane Displays the synchronized directory, directory groups and search results.
 Contact information includes line state, presence and any notes.
-Includes the following controls: Q t
+Includes the following controls: Search box for finding contacts by last name, first name, department and number.
+Search Preferences - Click to configure how searches are conducted.
+Click to create a new directory group.
+For more information on the Directory pane, see Viewing and Using Directories, page 5-16.